isprashant/SciBert_to_Bert/README.md

 ## Usage

-1. Clone this repository and install `pytorch-pretrained-BERT` ``2.
+1. Clone this repository and install `pytorch-pretrained-BERT`.\n ``2.
 From `scibert` repo, untar the weights (rename their weight dump file to `pytorch_model.bin`) and vocab file into a new folder `model`.``
 3. Change the parameters accordingly in `experiments/base_model/params.json`.
 We recommend keeping batch size of 4 and sequence length of 512, with 6 epochs, if GPU's VRAM is around 11 GB.
 4. For training, run the command `python train.py --data_dir data/task1/ --model_dir experiments/base_model`